michael-jeulinl/Simple-Hybesis-Algorithms/README.md

 - Setup the Unit Testings
 - Compile GTest at build time

+The minimal requiered coverage is 95%.

 ## Running Unit Tests (UTs)
+You can whether use CTest or manually run the unit tests.

 E.g. to manually run the 'TestBasicBinary' Unit Test (using GTest):

     Simple-Hybesis-Algorithms-Build/Modules/Search/Testing/Debug/TestBinary.exe  (Win)